 Write numbers 0-5 on 3/4" Tracing Paper.

+The author is the person who writes the story or book.
+An author may be a man, woman, or child.
+Oftentimes an author writes many books.
+Mo Willems is a very popular author who has written several series - Pigeon, Knuffle Bunny, Elephant and Piggie, among others.
 The name of the author is found on the front of the book and on the title page.
 Some books include information about the author at the beginning or the end of the book.

-• Book of the Week:
+Book of the Week: I Am Invited to a Party!

-- Party Hat Have a party and make snow cones (see snow science activity below).
+Party Hat Have a party and make snow cones (see snow science activity below).
 Invite a few friends and share this week's book.
 Make party hats together.
 Cut the Party Hat worksheet.
 Trace onto cardstock or poster paper.
 Cut out.
 Roll and staple together.
 Towards the bottom, on opposite sides, poke a small hole and insert ribbon to tie around the child’s chin (or use elastic).
 Tie or staple the ribbon into place.
 Decorate.

 Blue Ball Practice kicking a ball.
 Start with a large ball and progress to a smaller one.
 Set up a goal and take turns being goalie.
 Say the names of the month, first five books of the Old Testament, and the memory verse while kicking; say one word per kick.